Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>49. 🛠️ Use of Living Off The Land Binaries (LOLBins)</strong></summary>

+**Sample Scenario**: Attackers abuse 'certutil.exe' to download encoded payloads.
+Analysts detect it being used with 'urlcache' and 'decode' flags – a known tactic to avoid AV detection.

 **Who is Involved**: SOC Tier 2, Threat Hunter **Immediate Actions**: